 You see a critical difference between on-demand vs. reserved instances is that you must commit on your side to running the instance for 1 to 3 years.
 With reserved instances, you must also consider all the devilish pricing details and gotchas that were mentioned earlier.
 With spot, you get more of savings than even the 3-year reserved instance commitment.
 An additional benefit is that there is still no commitment from you at all.
 You can stop using spot instances at any time.

 There are many ways to build highly available infrastructure architectures to take advantage of spot instances.
-The hugely successful setup I’ve found is to have an AutoScaling on-demand fleet that runs alongside the spot fleet and is switched over to as needed.
-I discuss spot fleet instances more here: How Spot Fleet Instances vs Spot Instances Work.
+You can use an AutoScaling mixed instances types configuration that uses both on-demand and spot instances.
+You can also have an on-demand ASG fleet alongside the ASG spot fleet that scales as needed.
+Spot fleets are another tool in the spot world and I discuss them more here: How Spot Fleet Instances vs Spot Instances Work.

-Note, there is also the dedicated instances.
+Note, there are also dedicated instances.
 With dedicated instances, the instances run on your own dedicated section of AWS hardware, not a virtual machine.
 As such, it is much more expensive, so I’m not covering them in this post aside from this quick mention.

 That covers the pricing modeling differences between EC2 On-Demand, Reserved, and Spot.
 Hopefully, you found that informative and helpful. 😁

 Thanks for reading this far.
 If you found this article useful, I'd really appreciate it if you share this article so others can find it too!
 Thanks 😁 Also follow me on Twitter.